PM ChangeAgent Commentary by Stacy Goff.

 Note the sequence in the phrases: Better comes first.
 Which raises a question, how do you measure it?
 You don’t!
 Your managers and customers measure the quality, and you’d better understand how they do so before you start working on the project.
 When do YOU usually learn how to measure the quality of the product, and of the project process that delivered it?

 The word cheaper has poor connotations; most people assume that cheaper is the opposite of quality.
-With less-effective project managers, that is often the net result.
+With less-effective project managers, sponsors, and resource managers, that is often the net result.
 We use the word cheaper, because the true term in project performance measurements, ‘cost-effective,’ fails to add a catchy troika of words.
 Better, faster and cheaper, is less-cumbersome than ‘better, faster and more cost-effective.’

 The same factors that help to deliver a project faster, plus the ability to selectively defer or delay some project scope, can deliver a more cost-effective project.
 Funding flexibility and full-time assignment of core project team members are additional smart ways to increase project cost-effectiveness.

 Note the word and in this last phrase: The word in my definition is not or.
 Which word is in your definition?
 You can have it all.